Manual installation of the NSX Application Platform requires your deployment environment to meet the minimum required resources.

 Control Plane Node Size Requirement

-If you are deploying the NSX Application Platform and NSX features, like NSX Intelligence, on a TKG Cluster on Supervisor, the default virtual machine class type of guaranteed-small size (2 vCPUs and 4 GB RAM) might not be sufficient for the TKG Cluster on Supervisor control plane node.
-Consider using the following class type that has a bigger size for the upstream Kubernetes cluster or TKG Cluster on Supervisor control plane node.
+If you are deploying the NSX Application Platform and NSX features, like Security Intelligence, on a TKG Cluster on Supervisor, the default virtual machine class type of guaranteed-small size (2 vCPUs and 4 GB RAM) might not be sufficient for the TKG Cluster on Supervisor control plane node.
+Consider using the following class type that has a bigger size for the Upstream Kubernetes cluster or TKG Cluster on Supervisor control plane node.

 • guaranteed-medium (2 vCPUs and 8 GB RAM)